bonsai89/google_sheets_waterfall_lead_enrichment_AI_automation/README.md

 Clay style fully customizable waterfall lead enriching system that is 10x cheaper and scales efficiently fully hosted on Google sheets.
 Using openAI and real time webscraping.

+No need to mess with n8n or Make.com flows, simply set your API keys and prompts in the config file and you are set to go.
+Enrich your leads locally on your laptop, go about running your business.

+Each lead enrichment estimated costs ~0.003$/lead

 ## Overview

 This system automates the process of: